-Tax Author of the above volume is a graduate of one or the first medical schools is the United States, and having devoted a quarter of a century to the study and treatment of Nyphilis and kindred disorders as a speciality, he has become pussessed of most invaluable information in regard to the same, and is able to compass into vade mecum compass the very quintessence of medical science on this important subject; as the result of the experience of the most eminent physician in Europe and America is thoroughly demonstrated in his own highly successful practice in the treatment of serret diseases in many thousands of cares in the City of Philadelphia alone.
+The Author of the above volume is a graduate of one or the first medical schools in the United States, and having devoted a quarter of a century to the study and treatment of Syphilis and kindred disorders as a speciality, he has become possessed of most invaluable informaton in regard to the same, and is able to compass into vade mecum compass the very quintseasence of medical science on this important eu or superior quality, the cheapest manure in the world.
+Farmers and dealers supplied at low prices.